All Planning Guides

 Termini is practical for airport trains, day trips, and lower prices.
 It can be useful for late arrivals or early departures.
 Some nearby hotels are good value, but the area varies street by street and is not the best first choice for atmosphere.

 If you stay near Termini, choose a property with strong recent reviews and a route you are comfortable walking at night.
 For a short first trip, do not move too far east just to save a small amount.
+Termini is a practical compromise, not the best area for most first-time Rome visitors.

 Hotel booking checks